 - Inclusion of community partners in planning and treatment

-- Outreach services that include assessment, consultation, education and training, community links and support provided by an inter-professional healthcare team.
+- Outreach services that include assessment, consultation, education and training, community links and support.

 For ages 18-65

-Individuals must be between the ages of 18 and 65 years, have an intellectual developmental disorder in the mild to severe range (documentation may be required) that was indentified prior to 18 years of age.
+Individuals must be between the ages of 18 and 65 years, have an intellectual developmental disorder in the mild to severe range (documentation may be required) that was identified prior to 12 years of age.